pilot2254/steam-playtime-farmer/README.md

 # Steam Playtime Farmer

-A simple, command-line tool that automatically farms playtime for your Steam games.
-This application lets you run multiple games simultaneously in the background to accumulate playtime hours without actually playing the games.
+A simple command-line tool that automatically farms playtime for your Steam games.
+This application lets you run multiple games simultaneously in the background to accumulate playtime hours without actually playing them.

-## 📋 Table of Contents
+## Table of Contents

 - [What is This?](#what-is-this)
 - [Features](#features)